Harvest Moon (video game): Release

-The game was released on August 9, 1996 in Japan for the Super Famicom.
-It was released in North America in 1997, and Europe in 1998.
-According to Natsume's Adam Fitch, the game sold "a decent amount for that time".
+The game was released on August 9, 1996, in Japan for the Super Famicom.
+It was released in North America on August 17, 1997, and in Europe on January 29, 1998.
+According to Natsume Inc.'s Adam Fitch, the game sold "a decent amount for that time".
 Upon release in Japan, the game had 20,000 sales.
 Despite the recent release of the Nintendo 64 the game would sell over 100,000 units.

 In the localized North American version, all references to alcohol are changed to "juice," even though anyone who drinks said "juice" clearly becomes intoxicated.
 While many elements of the game were Westernized for its American release, some Japanese cultural elements remained.
-For example, townspeople sometimes discuss the church and its religion in Shinto terms, such as referring to the existence of both a "God of the Harvest" and a "God of Business."
+For example, townspeople sometimes discuss the church and its religion in Shinto terms, such as referring to the existence of both a "God of the Harvest" and a "God of Business".
 In the "New Day" cinematic sequences, the character eats an onigiri, a traditional Japanese food item.
 The news anchor on TV in the game bows to the audience in a welcoming manner, which is uncommon in Western countries.